 Isn’t she stunning?
 And the little musical frog.
 I don’t know about you but I really love weird and wacky surprises in a garden.
 Like the chain of hearts, we made it from card stock and aluminum tape.

 Or the mossy pillow planters we made for our garden bench.

-Or maybe a giant metal bird standing next to the Wendy house.
+Or maybe a giant metal bird standing next to my She shed.

 We call her bigger sister a Bladroos and we have quite a few of those in the garden too.
 Her orange flower is as big as my hand.

 And this gorgeous cerise one lives under the weeping mulberry in our front garden.